- Play it again: What do Dragon, White Dwarf and The General have in common?

-During April the Play it again blog will focus on the legal environment for computer games of the 1980s.
+During April the Play it again blog focuses on the legal environment for computer games of the 1980s.
 This post explains why many early computer games are “orphan works”.
 (An orphaned work is a work which is protected by copyright, but whose rights-owner, or owners, cannot be identified and/or located.)
 Orphan works cannot be used for purposes which are protected by copyright.

-But sometimes contributors to the computer magazines were required to assign their copyright to the magazine publisher.
-If this was done correctly (in writing) the publisher would own the copyright.
-However if the author was under 18, (ie a minor in New Zealand law) an assignment of copyright may not have been binding on the minor.
+But sometimes contributors to computer magazines were required to assign their copyright to the magazine publisher.
+If this was done correctly (in writing) the publisher owned the copyright.
+However if the author was under 18, (ie a minor in New Zealand law) an assignment of copyright may not have been binding.

 Making copies available on a website is an infringement of the copyright owner’s exclusive right to copy and to “make copies available to the public”, while digital archiving for effective preservation of a digital work, such as a game, requires many copies to be made over time, in order to ensure the copies are not stored on out-of-date platforms and remain in playable form etc.

-The PlayitAgain project is very familiar with the problems of trying to track down copyright owners of early games.
-Some of of us were involved with the earlier NZTronix project which proposed to archive New Zealand’s earliest games for cultural heritage purposes.
+The Play It Again project is very familiar with the problems of trying to track down copyright owners of early games.
+Some were involved with the earlier NZTronix project which proposed to archive New Zealand’s earliest games for cultural heritage purposes.